Can I Settle My Second Mortgage?

 Why is this important?
 The prospect of the borrower (you) filing for Chapter 13 bankruptcy in Southern California is worse to the lender than the prospect of settling with you.
 Lenders are mindful they could receive nothing if you file bankruptcy and are would often rather accept just a fraction of what you owe.
 Thus, the lender is often willing to work out a settlement agreement with our firm.

-Is Settlement Right For Me?
+Is a Second Mortgage Settlement Right For Me?

 If your home is currently underwater and you are delinquent on your second mortgage, then settlement might be a good option for you.
 Because you can also have this loan removed in a Chapter 13 bankruptcy filing, it is important to consult an attorney who will examine your whole financial situation to advise you as to what path is best for you.
 Other factors that may affect our recommendation include your other debts and your household income.